GenomicsAotearoa/Gene_Regulatory_Networks_Simulation_Workshop/index.md

 - explain the concept of modelling and simulations, and how simulations can help answer research questions;
 - briefly describe the main steps of gene expression, and explain what is a Gene Regulatory Network;
 - list several classes of GRN models;
 - generate a small random GRN with the sismonr package and simulate the expression of its gene;

-- *complete with HPC learning objectives*
+- submit and manage jobs on a cluster using a scheduler and use software through environment modules;
+- automate a large number of tasks on a HPC using array jobs.

 ## Some of the things we won't cover in this workshop

 - how to construct a mathematical or statistical model for a specific biological system of interest;
 - How to estimate model parameters based on experimental data;
 - How to reconstruct a GRN from experimental data;
-- Any questions we don't have answer for :)
+- Any questions we don't have an answer for :)

 ## Content

-Before getting started, have a look at the [Supplementary](./workshop_material/10_supplementary.md).
+Before getting started, have a look at the [Supplementary data](./workshop_material/10_supplementary.md) for instructions on how to connect to NeSI Mahuika Jupyter.

 1. [Introduction](./workshop_material/01_introduction.md)
 2. [Getting started with sismonr](./workshop_material/02_getting_started_sismonr.md)